This page is related to Audio & Video

 Embedding Panopto Videos

-- Navigate to your video or playlist in Panopto and hover it with your mouse.
-When the menu options appear upon hover, click to select Share.
+- Navigate to your video or playlist in Panopto and hover over it with your mouse.
+When the menu options appear upon hovering, click to select Share.

 - When the Share menu opens, adjust and confirm who has access: option is set to Anyone at your organization with the link.
 You must Save Changes to confirm the access if adjusted.
 If your access setting was already set to this option, you will not need to adjust or save anything.